 Contributions to unemployment insurance constitute part of social security payments.
 As migrants are in the main in low wage industries and occupations, their contributions to the unemployment benefit system are below average - 16.3% below the national average in the period 1989-1999.
 The returns in terms of unemployment benefits (active and passive labour market policy measures) are somewhat higher than for nationals.
 This is in the main the result of the above average incidence of unemployment of migrants, which results not only from the types of jobs they occupy but also from the employment protection of indigenous workers.
 This is a longstanding feature of Austrian labour law and dates back to the thirties.
 Accordingly, a foreign worker is the first to be laid off if the enterprise reduces its work force.
-It was not until 2011 that this element of the foreign worker law was eliminated (AusIBG).
-However, the average duration of unemployment benefits - only permanent permit holders are treated equally with Austrians-, thus keeping the positive differential in total benefit receipts of migrants minimal.
+It was not until 2011 that this element of the foreign worker law was eliminated (AuslBG).
+However, the average duration of unemployment benefit receipt is shorter in the case of migrants as they are not generally able to access long-term benefits - only permanent permit holders are treated equally with Austrians-, thus keeping the positive differential in total benefit receipts of migrants minimal.